The importance of single leg strength for runners:

 So, what can you do about reducing the risk of these injuries occurring?

-Here are our top 5 exercises that you can be completing at home to build up that single leg strength:
+Here are our top 5 strength exercises for runners that you can be completing at home to build up that single leg strength:

 Single leg squat – 3 x 10 each leg – Aim to keep your knee tracking in line with your toes, slowly lower down move hips back first, just touch the box then return to the top.